ai-se/ai-se.github.io/people/_posts/2014-05-17-Amritanshu-Agrawal.md

 Ph.D student in Computer Science at North Carolina State University.
 His interests include Topic Modelling, Text Mining and Machine learning.
 He is working with Dr. Timothy Menzies.
-To know more about him, please visit his [website](http://amritag.wixsite.com/amrit) and his resume can be downloaded from [here] (http://tiny.cc/amritag).
+To know more about him, please visit his [website](http://amritag.wixsite.com/amrit) and his resume can be downloaded from [here](http://tiny.cc/amritag).